AFIT-R/afit-r.github.io/analytics/predictive/linear_regression.md

 2. $R^2$
 3. F-statistic

-The RSE is an estimate of the standard deviation of $\epsilon$.
+The RSE is an estimate of the standard deviation of $$\epsilon$$.
 Roughly speaking, it is the average amount that the response will deviate from the true regression line.
 It is computed by:

 $$ RSE = \sqrt{\frac{1}{n-2}\sum^n_{i=1}(y_i - \hat{y}_i)^2} \tag{6}$$